Question or remark ? Please contact us at firstname.lastname@example.org

 Typical unit operations creating such demixing mechanism : filling and discharging a silo, tipping free fall of powder into a heap in a silo or a container

-the vibration of the mixture that allows the small particles
+to the vibration of the mixture that allows the small

 Typical unit operations creating such issues : vibrating sieves (if not operated properly, with too much product on the sieve deck, the phenomena will be increased), silos with vibrating bottoms, vibrating tables of Big Bags

-are subjected to different forces and will therefore adopt
+sizes are subjected to different forces and will therefore

 It is the gas in a pneumatic conveying line for example where drag forces will not apply the same on big and small particles, leading to different transport speed.
 At the reception of a conveying line, in a silo for example, the inertia of the particles will depend on their size and they will adopt different trajectories leading to some segregation.